coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void *vec3f_to_vec3s(Vec3s dest, Vec3f a);`

-### Description
-Converts a 3D floating-point vector `a` (Vec3f) into a 3D signed-integer vector and stores it in `dest`.
-After this operation, `dest` will contain the integer versions of `a`'s floating-point components

 [:arrow_up_small:](#)

 <br />

 ## [vec3s_add](#vec3s_add)

+### Description
+Adds the components of a 3D signed-integer vector `a` to the corresponding components of `dest`.
+After this operation, each component of `dest` is increased by the corresponding component in `a`

 ### Lua Example
 `local voidValue = vec3s_add(dest, a)`